andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_Overview.rst

   The CONN toolbox is one of the most widely used resting-state analysis packages available.

-Prerequisites
-*************
+Recommended Tutorials
+*********************

 Before going on, you may want to work through the :ref:`SPM tutorials <SPM_Overview>`.
 These will introduce you to Matlab and SPM, which you will need to run the CONN toolbox.
-The course will also cover what toolboxes are, and how to install some of the most widely used ones, including Marsbar and the WFU PickAtlas toolboxes.
+That course will also cover what toolboxes are, and how to install some of the most widely used ones, including Marsbar and the WFU PickAtlas toolboxes.
 When you have finished doing the SPM tutorials, come back to this page to being the CONN walkthrough.

+Note that this is not required, but a better understanding of how SPM preprocesses fMRI data will make CONN's preprocessing stream more understandable.

 .. toctree::
    :maxdepth: 1